Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 So that argues that Alice should not use the same path all the time.
 She should probably pick new ones every so often.
 And unfortunately, I can't give you numbers about what every so often means.
 That's still a research question.
 But it's a function of what you think your adversary will be, which is kind of hard to guess in the first place.

 OK.
 We get into the question of who your adversary is and what his methods are in part two.
 Well, with this system we have single-use reply blocks, and that's pretty inconvenient for Alice and Bob talking to each other, because Bob wants to talk to Alice, he's got to get a new reply block every single time.
 How do you do that?
-Come back to the NIMS server approach, where the NIMS server stores messages.
+Come back to the Nymserver approach, where the Nymserver stores messages.

 And the initial thought we had was, well, we'll just fill it up with a cache of single-use reply blocks, and it'll tick them off there, and you refill it eventually.
 That has a number of different attacks on it, particularly denial-of-service attacks.
-So the system that Mixed Minion is proposing is a sort of IMAP over Mixed Minion approach, where messages come in and they're stored in the NIMS server, and the recipient will send in reply blocks to retrieve messages and also retrieve control information about those messages.
+So the system that Mixminion is proposing is a sort of IMAP over Mixminion approach, where messages come in and they're stored in the Nymserver, and the recipient will send in reply blocks to retrieve messages and also retrieve control information about those messages.
 First message would perhaps come through, and the response would be, you had this many messages waiting of these sizes.
 Do you want them?

 You need to send this many reply blocks to me.
 If you don't want them, send a delete, and so forth.
 And that works sort of well.
-There's a problem of now all that mail is stored on the NIMS server, and the NIMS server needs to have greater resources allocated to it, but it's a better approach than simply storing caches of reply blocks or not using a NIMS server.
-So ending right there is the current Mixed Minion design.
+There's a problem of now all that mail is stored on the Nymserver, and the Nymserver needs to have greater resources allocated to it, but it's a better approach than simply storing caches of reply blocks or not using a Nymserver.
+So ending right there is the current Mixminion design.

 And there's still plenty more to deal with after that.
 We have a couple of open problems described here, and there are lots more.
 I think we might have put the paper on the CD.
-If not, you can Google for Mixed Minion and you'll find it.
+If not, you can Google for Mixminion and you'll find it.
 So one of the open problems, reputation on the directory servers.

 So what we'd like to do is let the directory servers give you an ordered list of who's reliable, because reliability is a big issue.
 If you use somebody who's been down for three months, then they're probably not going to be up when your message gets to them.
 So you need to know who's likely to be there when the message arrives.
 On the other hand, every directory server has to agree on how you should measure reliability, and they also have to be able to measure the reliability without having somebody change that on them.
 If your test message scenario allows the adversary to say, that's a test message, that's a message from the user, I'll send that one, I'll drop that one, then the directory server says, it's a wonderful remailer, it's great, it's always reliable, but none of the user's messages get through.

 So you have to deal with that issue.
 Or alternatively, you can, maybe the adversary can make the network look a certain way at some point, and then look a different way later, and some clients will update or not, or something like that.
 There are a bunch of attacks here that we haven't really sorted out, and we need to figure out what they are and how much we care.
 Key rotation also, again, becomes an issue.
 There's a vulnerable point where you're retaining your key, and there may be messages still in the mix that apply to the old key, and the directory server, what do you do, and also, how do you keep the directory servers in line, because that's a window of opportunity for a malicious directory server to play funny games with the network there.

+### Reputation Based Attacks

 The other attack that we're worried about, if our adversary is as strong as the threat model I described at the beginning, they probably have a lot of money, they can probably run a lot of nodes, they can probably run a lot of really reliable nodes.
 So if we have a reputation system, then we have a way for the adversary's nodes to shoot right to the top and look really, really attractive.
 Not only that, but now that we've got a reputation system, the adversary has an incentive to put his nodes at the top and DOS all the rest of them.
 Any other allegedly reliable node, gosh, it keeps going down, I can't understand it.
 You better use these, they're reliable.